jfanjoy/helicopter/README.md

 helicopter model and texture:

 Helicube is a model made by Alexsandro Percy, based in original model aesthetic but made from zero.
-But using on rotors a texture from 3D model made by Melkor (for while).
+But using on rotors an adaptation of the texture from 3D model made by Melkor.

 the item textures are probably by Pavel_S, TODO